gmofishsauce/yarc/doc/ISA.md

 The source1 field of the RSW selects one of 4 general registers to the first of the two ALU inputs.
-The source2 field selects either one of 4 general registers (0..3) or one of four small constant registers (-2, -1, 1, or 2 as encoded by the values 4..7) to the second ALU input.
+The source2 field selects either one of 4 general registers (0..3) or one of four small constant registers (2, 1, -2, or -1, encoded by the values 4..7) to the second ALU input.
+These values have special predefined meanings for the ROT (rotate) instruction.
 Finally, the 3-bit destination field selects either a write to one of the four general register (0..3) or a conditional write (4..7).
 Conditional writes are explained next.